Reflecting On Women in STEM – Part Three: Reflecting Back, but Looking Forward

 This three-part blog series aimed to explore, highlight, and celebrate women in the field of Science, Technology, Engineering and Mathematics (STEM).

 As the final blog for this series, it provides a glimpse of what a future driven by women looks like and celebrates the up-and-coming women who are making strides in the world of STEM.

-Every year, the British Broadcasting Cooperation (BBC) reveals its list of their top 100 most inspiring and influential women from around the world.
+Every year, the British Broadcasting Cooperation (BBC) reveals its list of the top 100 most inspiring and influential women from around the world.

 The theme that inspired the selection of the top 100 women for 2020 is, “women who led change.”
-This blog celebrates fives of these women, who are considered leaders within the STEM industry.
+This blog celebrates five of these women, who are considered leaders within the STEM industry.